Pivot table

-A pivot table is a table of grouped values that aggregates the individual items of a more extensive table (such as from a database, spreadsheet, or business intelligence program) within one or more discrete categories.
-This summary might include sums, averages, or other statistics, which the pivot table groups together using a chosen aggregation function applied to the grouped values.
+A pivot table is a table of values which are aggregations of groups of individual values from a more extensive table (such as from a database, spreadsheet, or business intelligence program) within one or more discrete categories.
+The aggregations or summaries of the groups of the individual terms might include sums, averages, counts, or other statistics.
+A pivot table is the outcome of the statistical processing of tabularized raw data and can be used for decision-making.

 Although pivot table is a generic term, Microsoft held a trademark on the term in the United States from 1994 to 2020.

 History

 In their book Pivot Table Data Crunching, Bill Jelen and Mike Alexander refer to Pito Salas as the "father of pivot tables".
 While working on a concept for a new program that would eventually become Lotus Improv, Salas noted that spreadsheets have patterns of data.
 A tool that could help the user recognize these patterns would help to build advanced data models quickly.
 With Improv, users could define and store sets of categories, then change views by dragging category names with the mouse.
 This core functionality would provide the model for pivot tables.

 Lotus Development released Improv in 1991 on the NeXT platform.
 A few months after the release of Improv, Brio Technology published a standalone Macintosh implementation, called DataPivot (with technology eventually patented in 1999).
 Borland purchased the DataPivot technology in 1992 and implemented it in their own spreadsheet application, Quattro Pro.

 In 1993 the Microsoft Windows version of Improv appeared.
 Early in 1994 Microsoft Excel 5 brought a new functionality called a "PivotTable" to market.
 Microsoft further improved this feature in later versions of Excel: